What is an MA Degree?

 There are many types of master’s degrees for you to consider.
 Each offers its own specialization.
 So whether you are interested in anything from the arts and humanities to STEM or business, there is a master’s degree for you.

-There are two prominent types of master’s degrees - the Master of Arts (MA) and the Master of Science (MS).
-These types of master's include various unique courses for you to explore.
+There are two prominent types of master’s degrees — the Master of Arts (MA) and the Master of Science (MS).
+If you see "MA" listed after someone's name or title, they likely hold a Master of Arts degree.

 What Are Some Types of MA Degrees?